 The consolidation of data from two organizations often leads to inconsistencies and inaccuracies.
 Inconsistent data formats, duplicate records, and incomplete data sets hinder the ability to gain a holistic view of the newly formed entity's operations and customer base.

-When it comes to integration mapping and application rationalization, Integration architecture allows users to track the connections and data flows between diverse systems and applications within an organization.
-This functionality helps streamline the new shared system as the organization moves towards its future state.
+When it comes to integration mapping and application rationalization, Integration Architecture allows users to track the connections and data flows between diverse systems and applications within an organization.
+This functionality helps streamline the new shared system as the organization moves toward its future state.

 Insufficient Technical Overviews